cleitonsouza01/trade/README.md

 What is it?
 -----------
-trade is a Python module with simple functions and classes for the development of investment applications in Python.
-It provides basic notions of assets, trades, daytrades, cost deduction and functions related to processing stock trading data.
+trade is a Python module with functions and classes for the development of investment applications in Python.
+It provides basic notions of assets, operations, daytrades, cost deduction and functions related to processing stock trading data.

 You may use the trade module as a framework to create applications that implement specific rules of stock markets around the world or use it "as is"